This section contains style guidelines for the presentation and layout of the MPhil dissertation and essays.

-The word limit for the MPhil thesis is not more than 13,000 words in length (including footnotes, but excluding films, maps, photographs, tables, bibliography, and appendices).
+The word limit for the MPhil dissertation is not more than 13,000 words in length (including footnotes, but excluding films, maps, photographs, tables, bibliography, and appendices).
 The word limit for the assessed research essay (set essay) is not more than 6,000 words in length (excluding footnotes, films, maps, photographs, tables, bibliography, and appendices).

 The title page must contain the title of the work with your full name underneath.
-Near the bottom of the page the following statement should appear: ‘”Set essay”/”Optional essay”/”Thesis” submitted in fulfilment of the requirements of the MPhil Degree in Social Anthropology’ together with a statement of the number of words (see above).
+Near the bottom of the page the following statement should appear: ‘”Set essay”/”Optional essay”/”Dissertation” submitted in fulfilment of the requirements of the MPhil Degree in Social Anthropology’ together with a statement of the number of words (see above).

 Theses should be divided into sections or chapters with titles to indicate content.
 Tables and maps important for the development of the argument should be presented within the main body of the text.
-The location of chapters/ sections, tables and maps should be indicated by a table of contents (including page numbers) at the front of the thesis.
+The location of chapters/ sections, tables and maps should be indicated by a table of contents (including page numbers) at the front of the dissertation.

 Footnotes can appear either at the end of the work or at the bottom of each page, and should preferably be few in number and short in length.